-This session is designed to describe the elements of prevention and mitigation for a tourism business to undertake.
+This session is designed to describe the elements of prevention and mitigation for a tourism destination to undertake.

-- identify the treatments of residual risk; - describe the purpose of a SWOT analysis; - · identify measures necessary for the safety and security of visitors; and - identify the role of a tourism business in occupational health and safety processes.
+- identify the treatments of residual risk; - describe the purpose of a SWOT analysis; - identify measures necessary for the safety and security of visitors; and - identify the role of tourism destinations in occupational health and safety processes.